Randal Falker: College career

 Falker played 3 seasons (2004–2007) in the NCAA college basketball championship, playing for Southern Illinois University's Salukis under coach Chris Lowery.
-As a sophomore Falker's explosive rebounding and shot-blocking won him MVP honors at the Missouri Valley Conference.
+As a sophomore, Falker's explosive rebounding and shot-blocking won him MVP honors at the Missouri Valley Conference.
 As a junior, the 6-foot-7-inch forward averaged 12.3 points and 7.7 rebounds per game for the Salukis.
 Falker led the league in blocked shots and helped SIU advance to the Sweet 16 round of the NCAA basketball tournament.

 Professional career

-After not being drafted at the NBA's 2008 NBA draft, Falker decided to start his pro career in Europe, and signed in the summer of 2008 with Cholet Basket (French Pro A League), where he became a major player of the team, under head coach Erman Kunter, and one of the best rebounders of the league.
+After not being drafted at the NBA's 2008 NBA draft, Falker decided to initiate his pro career in Europe.
+To this end, in the summer of 2008, he signed with Cholet Basket (French Pro A League), where he became a major player of the team, under head coach Erman Kunter, and one of the best rebounders of the league.
 With Cholet, he also played in European-wide competitions, such as the EuroChallenge 2008–09 season, where his team reached the Final game, the EuroCup 2009–10 season, and the EuroLeague 2010–11 season.
 In 2010, he won the French Pro A League championship with Cholet.

-On September 26, 2012, Falker signed with Beşiktaş of the Turkish Basketball Super League, for the 2012–13 season.
+On September 26, 2012, Falker signed with Beşiktaş – one of the Turkish Basketball Super League teams, for the 2012–13 season.

 On July 3, 2013, Falker signed a one-year contract with SLUC Nancy Basket of France.
 In February 2014, he extended his contract until 2016.
 At the end of the 2013–14 LNB Pro A season, he was named the league's best foreign player of the season.

-On October 10, 2016, Falker signed with Greek club AEK Athens.
-On January 29, 2017, Falker signed with Steaua București of the Liga Națională.
+On October 10, 2016, Falker signed with Greek club AEK Athens and on January 29, 2017, he signed with Steaua București of the Liga Națională.
 On August 13, 2018, Falker joined CSU Sibiu of the Romanian League.